pacome35220/livereload/README.md

 # livereload

-livereload is a tool that helps C/C++ developpement by automatically compile and run program when file changes detected.
+livereload is a tool that helps developers by automatically compile and run a program when file changes are detected.

 ### Based on inotify